 Try using a 3 percent hydrogen peroxide solution in a spray bottle.
 Spray it onto the wooden surface and wipe it off with a damp cloth.
 Make sure you dry the area well with a clean, dry cloth.

 8) Air the Wood

-Try using an odor absorber of coffee grounds in the furniture to draw the odor away.
-But bear in mind that you will probably be left with an odor of coffee even when the grounds have been removed, so it is a good idea to try some other options to remove odors from wood first – unless you really like the smell of coffee on your furniture.
+Try using an odor absorber of coffee grounds in the Furniture to remove the odor.
+But bear in mind that you will probably be left with an odor of coffee even when the settings have been removed, so it is a good idea to try other options to remove odors from Wood first – unless you like the smell of coffee on your Furniture.